pjalusic/intel-librealsense-intel-nuc-python3.8/README.md

 ```
 python3

-from librealsense2 import librealsense2 as rs
+from pylibrealsense2 import pylibrealsense2 as rs  # or import pylibrealsense2 as rs
 list(rs.context().devices)
 ```